 In 2006, the Australians made it to their first World Cup in 32 years, and apparently the fan support was impressive enough to secure one of the six worldwide FIFA Fanfest Sites upon their 2010 return to the games.
 Set in Darling Harbor, the Fanfest Site consists of several huge jumbotrons floating in the harbor and showing every single second of World Cup action.
 In addition, there are international food vendors (even a doughnut stand), tasty beverages, and an incredible view of the Sydney skyline.
 I'm pretty sure you would have to actually be in South Africa to find a better seat to watch a game.
-The only drawback is that some of the games are very late at night.
-If you're not familiar with the time difference between Sydney and the US, and I don't know why you would be, we are 16 hours ahead of the eastern standard time.
-You guys are so yesterday.
-In Sydney, the start times for the games are 9:30 pm, midnight, and 4:30 am.

 Our first and most anticipated group match for the US was against England on a Saturday night at 4:30 am.
 Blake and I were out of town on a weekend trip to the South Coast and were spending the night in the small town of Huskisson on the shores of Jervis Bay.
 The motel room had a small seating area with an L-shaped bench covered by a thin cushion that looked more like it belonged on a boat than in a motel.
 But it would have to do.
 I ambitiously set my alarm clock for 4:15 allowing myself enough time to get situated and not miss a minute of action.
 After hitting the snooze button a couple times, I awoke just after 4:30; turned on the tv, quickly hit the mute button as not to disrupt Blake, and immediately dropped my head in disappointment after seeing that England was already up 1-0 in the 5th minute of action.
 It looked as though we were picking up right where we left off in the last World Cup.
 When the US equalized in the 40th minute, I jumped up, mouthing inaudible cheers and pumping my fist, before settling back into my seat for the remainder of the game.
 It finished in a 1-1 draw, which is quite a respectable result against England.